Paper-Proof/paperproof/README.md

 3. Toggle the view with "Toggle Tactic Tree" command (Ctrl+Shift+P) or open in browser on http://localhost:3000

+## Reload

+As you iterate on code reload the browser page or "Toggle Tactic Tree" to hide and show again.

 ## Code structure

 - `lean/` - defines the custom Lean server method which parses the InfoTree into appropriate format for visualization.